Cayden2606/Cayden2606.github.io/content/authors/admin/_index.md

       Responsibilities include:
         - Assisted in the development and testing of memory solutions for embedded systems
         - Designed automated scripts in Python to streamline performance diagnostics for NAND products
-        - Gained hands-on experience with PCB testing tools and debugging technique
+        - Gained hands-on experience with PCB testing tools and debugging techniques
   # - position: Backend Software Engineer
   #   company_name: X
   #   company_url: ''